-The Leadership Team consists of the Principal, Deputy Principal, Coordinator and Administration Officer.
-The Deputy Principal manages Daily Operations and Student Engagement; the Coordinator manages Transitions, Careers Counselling and SACE and VET; and the Administration Officer manages all Ancillary Staff, all administrative matters relating to the school and is the Principal's PA.
+The Leadership Team consists of the Principal, two Assistant Principals, Administrative Officer and Youth Worker.

+The Primary Assistant Principal manages Daily Operations and TRTs; the Secondary Assistant Principal manages Timetabling, Transitions, SACE and VET; Careers Counselling and the Administration Officer manages all Administrative matters relating to the school and is the Principal's PA.